H\"older continuous dissipative solutions of ideal MHD with nonzero helicity: Introduction

 An analogue of the Onsager conjecture for weak solutions to ideal MHD was proposed in~\cite{VicolBAMS}.
 The rigidity side of the problem is already well understood: assuming $(v,B)\in C^\alpha$, Caflisch, Kappler and Steele have shown~\cite{ CKS} that the Els\"asser energies are conserved if $\alpha>\frac13$, and that the magnetic helicity is conserved under the weaker condition $\alpha>0$.
 Sharper estimates in $L^3$-based spaces are also available, including endpoint estimates.
 The latter mirror those for 3D Euler~\cite{CET, CheskidovConstantinFriedlanderShvydkoy08} in the case of the Els\"asser energies, and only require that $(v,B)\in L^3$ in the case of the magnetic helicity~\cite{KangLee07}.

 The flexible side of the problem is far less clear cut.
 As emphasized in~\cite{VicolBAMS}, the key difficulty is that the fact that magnetic helicity is conserved by weak solutions under much milder regularity assumptions than the Els\"asser energies makes the construction of non-conservative solutions very challenging, so the construction of $C^\alpha$ weak solutions with $\alpha>0$ that preserve the magnetic helicity but not the Els\"asser energies requires the introduction of new methods.
 Morally, a similar difficulty arises in the SQG equation, where the kinetic energy is conserved for solutions with $C^{1/3}$ regularity but where the conservation of the Hamiltonian holds for continuous weak solutions.
-In this setting, Dai, Giri and Radu~\cite{DGR} have recently obtained solutions for SQG with the sharp $C^0C^{0-}$ regularity that do not preserve either the Hamiltonian or the kinetic energy.
+In this setting, Dai, Giri and Radu~\cite{DGR} and Looi and Isett~\cite{IsettSQG} have independently obtained discontinuous weak solutions for SQG with the sharp regularity which do not preserve the Hamiltonian.
 The construction of more regular solutions which necessarily preserve the Hamiltonian but not the kinetic energy remains wide open, since none of the existing convex integration schemes seem to yield solutions at a regularity level where one conservation law is necessarily preserved but not the other.

 Concerning the MHD equations, the first nontrivial solutions for which the total energy is not conserved were constructed by Bronzi, Lopes Filho and Nussenzveig Lopes~\cite{BLN} using a class of symmetric weak solutions to MHD on~$\TT^3$ for which the problem boils down to the study of a $2\frac12$D Euler flow.
 Specifically, they exploited the observation that $x_3$-independent fields